common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

 This workflow
-- uses one or more global weather forecasts from the US NOAA Global Forecast System (GFS_GRIBS input) (potentially real time, published every 6hrs)
+- uses one or more global weather forecasts from the US NOAA Global Forecast System (`gfs_gribs` input) (potentially real time, published every 6hrs).

-- interpolates the meterological fields onto the domain for the simulation (specified by the input `pdg`, *i.e.* the physiographic data)
+- `PREP_GFS` step interpolates the meterological fields onto the domain for the simulation (specified by the input `pdg`, *i.e.* the physiographic data) - this step has to be run on a compute node on ARCHER so has to be `aprun`ed as a single process MPI job.

 - runs the Meso-NH mesoscale atmospheric simulation application in parallel (as specified by the `sim_processes` input) using the GFS data provided as initial and boundary conditions, for an experiment